 Mohs Surgery in Colorado Springs, CO

 The Fellowship DifferenceDr.
-Matheson was the first fellowship-trained Mohs surgeon to begin practice in Colorodo Springs.
+Matheson was the first fellowship-trained Mohs surgeon to begin practice in Colorado Springs.
 He underwent an intensive year of additional surgical training beyond dermatology residency to gain skills in skin cancer removal and facial reconstruction.
 He is a fellow of the American College of Mohs Surgery and is board certified in micrographic dermatologic surgery.

 - For Wounds Healing by Mother Nature (Second Intention)